gbgabiola/notes/quotes.md

 > "Decide whether or not the goal is worth the risks involved.
 If it is, stop worrying." - Amelia Earhart

+> "If I have seen further it is by standing on the shoulders of giants" - Isaac Newton

+> "Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do." - Pele

+> "Perfection is not attainable, but if we chase perfection, we can catch excellence." - Vince Lombardi

 ## Intelligence